-Since 2005, Jodi has been a consultant working on conservation policy and communications projects for clients including the Boone and Crockett Club, the Mule Deer Foundation, National Wildlife Federation, the Wildlife Management Institute, Partners for Conservation, the Congressional Sportsmen’s Foundation, the Theodore Roosevelt Conservation Partnership, Safari Club International, the Association of Fish and Wildlife Agencies and many more.
+Since 2005, Jodi has been a consultant working on conservation policy and communications projects for clients including the Boone and Crockett Club, the Mule Deer Foundation, National Wildlife Federation, the Wildlife Management Institute, Partnerscapes, the Congressional Sportsmen’s Foundation, the Theodore Roosevelt Conservation Partnership, Safari Club International, the Association of Fish and Wildlife Agencies and many more.

-Jodi is also an award-winning freelance outdoor writer with articles running in Petersen’s Hunting, Sporting Classics, USA Today’s Hunt & Fish, The Upland Almanac, Range365.com, the Beretta Blog, SHOT Daily, Field & Stream, Outdoor Life, The Outdoor Wire, and more.
+Jodi is also an award-winning freelance outdoor writer with articles running in Petersen’s Hunting, Sporting Classics, USA Today’s Hunt & Fish, The Upland Almanac, Range365.com, the Beretta Blog, SHOT Daily and SHOT Business, Field & Stream, Outdoor Life, The Outdoor Wire, and more.
 In 2020, her series on zeroing in a rifle and practicing for a hunt won 1st and 3rd place respectively in the Gear/Technical Blog category of the OWAA Excellence in Craft Awards.
 Her article on choosing a girl’s first big game rifle won 1st place in the Gear/Technical category of the 2019 OWAA Excellence in Craft awards.
 In 2018, she won a Pinnacle Outstanding Achievement award from the Professional Outdoor Media Association for her “Clay Shooting Tips for Women” article in Range365.
 In 2017, Jodi received two first place awards for her articles “Beyond Shrinking and Pinking” in The Upland Almanac “A Girl’s First Shotgun” in Range365 and a second place for her review of women’s shotguns on Range365 in the Outdoor Writers Association of America’s Excellence in Craft contest.
 In 2016, she was honored by winning 1st place in the Hunting Blog category for the Outdoor Writers Association of America’s Excellence in Craft contest as well as a Pinnacle Outstanding Achievement award from the Professional Outdoor Media Association.